Kaiwhakamahi Pūrere Tuitui

 - Trimmers apply decorations to clothing or upholstery, such as piping, ribbon and beads.

-Sewing machines may also specialise in items such as:
+Sewing machinists may also specialise in items such as:

 - curtains and upholstery (coverings for vehicle seats and furniture such as sofas)